 one alpha avenue was inspired by a 125-year old house and the woman who owned it for more than 30 of those years until her death in 2009.
 It was originally two townhouses — 1 and 3 Alpha Avenue – in Toronto’s historic Cabbagetown neighbourhood.
 The passionate and practical Barrie Chavel bought these two houses and turned them into one unique home by taking down a few walls, repurposing salvaged materials, and opening its doors to her community.
 She practiced the kind of radical hospitality that we’d like you to experience here.

-Pat is a Metcalf Foundation Innovation Fellow and a Visiting Scholar at Massey College, University of Toronto.
-Since 2000, Pat has been a consultant to leaders responsible for mature nonprofit organizations facing adaptive challenges.
+Pat’s ideas about vocational, organizational and civic renewal took shape as a Metcalf Foundation Innovation Fellow (2007 – 2012) and a Visiting Scholar at Massey College, University of Toronto (2009 – 2012).
+Currently, she serves as Senior Advisor to the Atkinson Foundation.
 Pat began her career on Parliament Hill in 1981, where she worked first for her hometown MP and later for two federal cabinet ministers.
 From 1988-2000, she worked for the YMCA locally, nationally, and internationally.